sidalihmdn/Image_classifier_p5js/README.md

 # Image_classifier_p5js

-the code is inspired from one of Coding train videos
+**the code is inspired from one of Coding train videos**

+## How does it work
+the script will display video from the pc webcam, use a trained deep learning model to classify the images and consol.log the result

 ### files